Useful idiot: Variations of the term

+Related questionable quotation

-The expression was discussed in connection with two other related quotations attributed to Lenin (though no records have shown he has never used these phrases), which are also about Western "idiots" being manipulated by the Soviet communists.
-The quotations are known as "the rope" ("The capitalists will sell us the rope with which to hang them") and the "deaf, dumb and blind".
-For example, William J. Bennett summarized that "'Useful idiot' was the term communists used for credulous Western businessmen", giving as an example Armand Hammer "who helped build up the Soviet Communist state".
+The expression was discussed in connection with another quotation attributed to Lenin (though no records have shown he has never used this phrase), which are also about Western "idiots" being manipulated by the Soviet communists.
+The quotation is known as "the rope" ("The capitalists will sell us the rope with which to hang them").
+For example, William J. Bennett summarized that Useful idiot' was the term communists used for credulous Western businessmen", giving as an example Armand Hammer "who helped build up the Soviet Communist state".
 Bennett recounted a famous story wherein Lenin was asked, "How will we hang the Capitalists, we don't have enough rope!"
-Lenin was reported (though there are no records of him doing so) to have "famously replied" with the rejoinder, "They will sell it to us — on credit."
+Lenin was reported (though there are no records of him doing so) to have "famously replied" with the rejoinder, "They will sell it to us – on credit."

 The rhetoric about the "rope" was summarized by economic theorists to represent Lenin's ideological conception is as follows:

 They [capitalists] will furnish credits which will serve us for the support of the Communist Party in their countries and, by supplying us materials and technical equipment which we lack, will restore our military industry necessary for our future attacks against our suppliers.
 To put it in other words, they will work on the preparation of their own suicide.

-The "dumb and blind" version of the quotation (is reported to be from handwritten notes by Lenin which was summarized by a painter of Lenin; Yuri Annenkov [no attempt has been made to confirm since April 12, 1987]) was the following: